 Cultural heritage and inclusive growth for African Digital Heritage, Kenya

-Culture& is working with African Digital Heritage (ADH) to develop practical training programmes for the Kenyan cultural heritage industry, to address skills gaps identified during the ‘Cultural Heritage for Inclusive Growth’ research phase – a project sponsored by the British Council.
+Culture& worked with African Digital Heritage (ADH) to develop practical training programmes for the Kenyan cultural heritage industry, to address skills gaps identified during the ‘Cultural Heritage for Inclusive Growth’ research phase – a project sponsored by the British Council.

-We are working with ADH to create programmes that are cost-effective and sensitively aligned to the practical and relevant scenarios appropriate to the infrastructure and resources of Kenya’s existing and emergent cultural heritage industry.
-We are supporting the formulation of programmes aimed at upskilling practitioners working in state institutions such as museums, archives and libraries as well as those working as independent practitioners in alternative digital and physical spaces, and in different geographical regions: Nairobi, Mombasa and Kisumi.
+We worked with ADH to create programmes that are cost-effective and sensitively aligned to the practical and relevant scenarios appropriate to the infrastructure and resources of Kenya’s existing and emergent cultural heritage industry.
+We supported the formulation of programmes aimed at up-skilling practitioners working in state institutions such as museums, archives and libraries as well as those working as independent practitioners in alternative digital and physical spaces, and in different geographical regions: Nairobi, Mombasa and Kisumi.

 Culture& is working with the University of West London and African Digital Heritage to develop the evaluation methodology and data analysis for the programme.